daviebadger/books/restructuredtext/restructuredtext.rst

 Hint Directive
 """"""""""""""

-Add a hint to a text:
+Add a hint to a text (an indirect help for a user):

 .. code:: rst